ehzhang/HELPq/README.md

 #### Login

-To configure login, edit `private/config.json`
+To configure login, edit `private/config.json`.
+Alternatively, you can configure login using the environment variables listed in `app.json` (this is especially useful when using Heroku).

-In `private/config.json`, provide the appropriate application id/secret combinations for either Facebook or Github authentication, or choose to disable them.
+In `private/config.json` (or the corresponding environment variables), provide the appropriate application id/secret combinations for either Facebook or Github authentication, or choose to disable them.

 #### Branding